-*- coding: utf-8 -*-

 conditions = exclusive_conditions

-return brainstate.transform.ifelse(conditions, branches, *operands)
+return brainstate.transform.ifelse(conditions, branches, *operands, check_cond=False)

 [docs]